dodevops/cloudcontrol/README.md

 `USE_<feature name>=yes` environment variable and specifying the version with `<FEATURE NAME>_VERSION=<version>`.

 If there are multiple features configured, this can get a bit messy.
-Another approach is to use the `FEATURES` environment variable and list the features and optionally the version like so:
+Another approach is to use the `FEATURES` environment variable and list the features and optionally the version like this:

     FEATURES=kubernetes helm:3.5.1 terraform:1.1.9